rootsher/react-async-action/README.md

 * `isLoading` - contains status of the asynchronous action (boolean)
 * `response` - contains the response of the asynchronous action
 * `error` - contains an error that occurred in an asynchronous action
+* `cancel` - function allowing to cancel a pending action
 * `run` - function which allows firing action on demand (onDemand flag is required)
 * `reload` - a function that allows calling the action again